The Cheapest Sedans to Own Over 5 Years (Not What You Expect)

 Standardize your maintenance.
 Stick to independent shops with high ratings on RepairPal rather than dealership service bays.
 Dealerships often have a 50-100% markup on labor and parts.
 By using an independent specialist for a Honda Civic, you can save roughly $1,500 over five years.
 Always keep a digital log of your receipts (using apps like CARFAX Car Care) to maximize your resale value when it’s time to sell.

-Comparison of Top Value Sedans
+Top Value Sedans

 Model Name 5-Year